AQQQQY/ivr-coursework/README.md

 I have an approved extension until **3 DEC 2021 at 16:00**.

 I do not have a partner. **Working Individually**.

+I am only uploading the files in the src folders.
+If you wish to see the entire thing, please refer to the `ivr_assignment.zip`.

 My previous progress was uploaded to another account.
-I did something to my laptop which erased all histories, cookies, and login informations.
+I did something to my laptop which erased all histories, cookies, and login informations, along with other disturbing damages.
 Among them is the password to that GitHub account.
 I could not reset the password as I cannot access the associated email any more.
 So I had to upload my current updates to another personal GitHub account of mine.

-Anyways the following are the updates prior to the first one you see in this account.
-A total of 4 commits.
 ## Commits 27 Nov 2021 - 19 Nov 2021
 **These are the commit on the old account.**
 Update Sat 27 Nov 2021